 37a.
-Tunic.-As described in para.
-7, except that gold embroidered lyres will be worn on the collar in lieu of the Corps badge.
+Tunic.-As described in paragraph 7, except that the Globe and Laurel on the collar will be surmounted by a gold embroidered Lyre.

 38. Cap.-As described in paragraph 9, with welt round crown of same material as cap and scarlet band.
 Badge, gilt metal laurel wreath surrounding silver globe, and surmounted by gilt metal lyre.